-2.12.4.20 Ministerial Consent for works at/near a National Monument
+2.11.4.18 Ministerial Consent for works at/near a National Monument

-Ministerial consent may be required when digging for foundations at or near a known national monument.
-Section 14 of the National Monuments Act 1930 (as amended) requires that the consent of the Minister is required for archaeological works at or near a national monument in the ownership or guardianship of the Minister or a Local Authority, or to which a preservation order applies.
-A minimum of two months' written notice is required by the applicant.
+Where works may occur at or near a national monument, consent must be granted prior by the Minister for Housing, Local Government and Heritage.
+Section 14 of the National Monuments Act 1930 (as amended) requires that the consent of the Minister is required for archaeological works at or near a national monument in the ownership or guardianship of the Minister or a local authority or to which a preservation order applies.
+A minimum of two months written notice is required, by the applicant.
 The Minister is required to consult with the Director of the National Museum of Ireland in relation to such an application for consent.